callumflack/the-littoral-line/README.md

 If you need to run a draft or a future post locally, run it with the `--draft` or `--future` flags (although I have set `future: true` in config.yml).

 I use `JEKYLL_ENV=production` in the layout to easily turn on and off settings when using localhost.
-This is set in the `.env` object.
+This is set in the `.env` object within `now.json`.

 ### Deployment for Now v2